-We loved the old-world vibe of the Boyne Highlands Resort.
-It was insanely family-friendly — easy to rent skis, easy to ski-in and out; it has a ski valet for the easy storage of your skis, and large rooms with little balconies (our suite had one king bed and two twins — perfect for families).
+We love the old-world vibe of the Boyne Highlands Resort.
+It is wildly family-friendly, easy to rent skis, and easy to ski in and out.
+It has a ski valet for the easy storage of your skis, as well as large rooms with little balconies (our suite had one king bed and two twins — perfect for families).
 It’s also one of the most affordable ski resorts we’ve ever found.

 The food was also surprisingly good (and healthy!).
-The buffet breakfast was kiiiind of amazing — omelettes to order for Mike and I (and whatever crap Pax picked out)….
+The buffet breakfast was kiiiind of amazing — omelets to order for Mike and me (and whatever crap Pax picked out)….

 …and the vibe in the downstairs bar was exactly what we wanted after a long day of skiing: roaring fireplace, not too fancy.
 And we could still find fresh salads (in addition to the typical pub food and homemade chili).

-It’s similar to skiing in the Poconos (maybe a little bit smaller, depending on the resort), but without the insane crowds.
+It’s similar to skiing in the Poconos (maybe a little bit smaller, depending on the resort) but without the packed crowds.